Plymouth Municipal Court

 City of Plymouth Municipal Court, 128 Smith St., PO Box 107, Plymouth, WI 53073 (Make checks payable to Plymouth Municipal Court)

 Online through Gov Pay: Click Here

 To ensure proper handling, please include your citation and the court date with a check or money order payable to: City of Plymouth, Municipal Court.
-Cash is accepted if you pay in person at the Plymouth Police Department or in Room 204 Plymouth City Hall during the hours listed above.
+Cash is accepted if you pay the exact amount at the Plymouth Police Department or in the City Clerk’s Office.
+Cash payments are also accepted in Room 204 Plymouth City Hall during the hours listed above.

 I wish to plead NOT GUILTY by mail: How do I do this?

 You do not need to appear in court if you wish to plead “NOT GUILTY.”
 You are required to write a letter to the Municipal Court Clerk, City of Plymouth.
 State in the letter that you are pleading not guilty.
 Also include the offense, the date you are scheduled to appear, the ticket number, your current mailing address, and your phone number.
 The letter must be received at least three business days prior to your assigned court date.
 Please mail the letter to::

 Municipal Court Clerk, City of Plymouth

 P.O.
 Box 107